What Are Soft Skills? Examples and Guide

 3 Problem-solving

-Having the ability to solve problems quickly, effectively and creatively is a soft skill that many employers highly value.
-You might have shown problem-solving skills when you had to use your industry knowledge to find a quick solution to an issue or when you were tasked with something that required research.
+The ability to solve problems quickly, effectively and creatively is a soft skill many employers highly value.
+You might have shown problem-solving skills when you had to use your industry knowledge to find a quick solution to an issue or when you were tasked with something that required research to solve a problem.

 Related problem-solving soft skills include: